Ben Tameifuna: Club career

+International career

 In May 2012 he was selected for the All Blacks to train for the three Test series against Ireland.
 At over 130 kg, he was the heaviest member of the All Black squad.
 Tameifuna was not capped for New Zealand.

 Tameifuna made his international debut for Tonga against Wales on 16 June 2017.
 Tameifuna was first in their squad for the 2016 European tour but was not capped on that tour.